-The publication contains the results for households and individuals aged 16 and older.
 The definition of household is based on the sharing of expenditures concept, in line with the definition of Paragraph 115 of the Civil Code - based on the declaration of the persons in the dwelling that they permanently live together and pool their finances to cover their needs.
-As the 16 year olds those persons were regarded who had reached this age by 31 December 2015.
+As the 16 year olds those persons were regarded who had reached this age by 31 December 2016.